TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/log-analyser-grpc-go/README.md

 ## Pre-Requisites
 1. Go should be installed and GOPATH should be setup
 2. [Previous Step](https://github.com/TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/tree/master/akka-http-loganalyser-scala#readme) should be completed and AkkaHttp Application Server should be up and running

+## What are we doing?

+We have first created a [proto](https://github.com/TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/blob/master/log-analyser-grpc-go/proto/logAnalyser.proto) file with logService and getLogs rpc.
+We then compiled the proto code to [stub code](https://github.com/TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/tree/master/log-analyser-grpc-go/proto) (protoc --go_out=. --proto_path=proto .\proto\logAnalyser.proto --go-grpc_out=. --proto_path=proto .\proto\logAnalyser.proto ).
+A new Service was the created to implement the stub code and corresponding rpc function.
+This function interacts with AkkaHttp application created in [previous step](https://github.com/TomarGunjan/AwsLogAnalysisWithLambdaAkkaGrpc/tree/master/akka-http-loganalyser-scala).

+We then created a server file to run the service and lastly a client to connect to server.

 ## Project Structure